 Parents are also directed to the pupil knowledge organisers that contain further information, including key vocabulary should they wish to discuss this at home as a pre-teaching activity, or a follow up activity after the lesson at school.

 Impact - How Do We Help Children Get to a Deep Level of Understanding?

 Through the explicit teaching of skills in Design and Technology, both the teachers and the pupils assess their learning continuously throughout the lesson.
 To help children get to a deep level of understanding we return to the threshold concepts again and again.

 Children develop each concept over time and it takes a two-year period to get to a deeper level of understanding at the appropriate age.
-For example, in year one, children will have a basic understanding of design and teachnology at an age appropriate level, but by revisiting this they should have a deeper level of understanding and have developed their skills by year two.
+For example, in Year 1, children will have a basic understanding of design and technology at an age appropriate level, but by revisiting this they should have a deeper level of understanding and have developed their skills by Year 2.